-Should democratic societies be concerned about the economic and political power of inherited wealth?
+Should democratic societies be concerned about wealth concentration?

 The graph shows that for those born around 1970-1980, 12-15 percent of individuals will inherit the equivalent of what the bottom 50 percent of the population earn in a lifetime.

 Piketty suggests that inheritance and rent are problematic in a democracy but inevitable in a market economy.
 Why?
-Because in a context of R>G inheritance will predominate over savings.
+Because in a context of R>G, inheritance will predominate over savings, and earned income.

 When Mario Draghi took over as president of the European Central Bank (ECB) his proposal to resolve the Euro crisis was to “fight against rents” in Europe.
 What he meant by this was the fight against monopolies.

-For economists the term ‘rent’ is pejorative and assumed to equal the lack of competition, particularly in the non-traded services sector: real-estate, taxis, hairdressers, pharmacists.
+For economists, the term ‘rent’ is usually pejorative as it is assumed to equal the lack of competition in a market, particularly in the non-traded services sector: Construction, real estate, taxis, hairdressers, pharmacists.

 But historically ‘rent’ was a term that was used to describe any income that was earned from owning a capital asset.